greyscalepress/interview-project/content/interviews/2014-04-30-Dave_Crossland.md

 One of the things that we did, at LGM 2013, and at the *Interactivos* workshop, the week after the LGM in Madrid, was to work on a web interface to FontForge.
 And the way that this worked in the collaboration mode was that, everytime someone in the collaboration session does something, if the font is in a buildable state, then the font is built, and pushed, using web sockets, to a web page.
 So that you have a live *web-document preview* of your typeface, as you're developing it.

-So, the way I see the development proceeding, is that we are developing *plugins* for FontForge, for additional functionality.
+The way I see the development proceeding, is that we are developing *plugins* for FontForge, for additional functionality.

 ## FontForge Plugins

-Making a completely new font editor from scratch has this dilemma that you need all this functionality that is in FontForge, but at the same time, you want the new interface, to do what the new interface can do.
+**DC** – Making a completely new font editor from scratch has this dilemma that you need all this functionality that is in FontForge, but at the same time, you want the new interface, to do what the new interface can do.
 To run these things concurrently is ideal.

 We started with Lasse Fister’s **iPython**, as a plugin for FontForge, so that you could do interactive scripting development, while running fontforge.